mintlayer/mintlayer-core/node-daemon/docs/RPC.md

 Generate a block with the given transactions

-If `transactions` is `None`, the block will be generated with available transactions in the mempool
+If `transactions` is `None`, the block will be generated with available transactions in the mempool.
+If transaction_ids is provided, those from the mempool will be exclusively used or prioritized, depending on the PackingStrategy chosen.

 Parameters: